DataDog/appsec-threat-emulation/docs/sql_injection.md

 ├────┼────────────────────────────────────────────────────────────┤
 ```

+## Run the attack
+You can run the attacks using our cli tool

-### 1. SQL injection attacks on a Non-Vulnerable endpoint
+## 1. SQL injection attacks on a Non-Vulnerable endpoint

 ```shell
 docker run --rm -t --network asm-threat-emulation-network asm/threat-cli run -a 3